Daniel Janner

+The Hon.
 Daniel Joseph Mitchell Janner (born 27 April 1957) is a British King's Counsel, specialising in criminal law.
 He is the founder of the FAIR (Falsely Accused Individuals for Reform) campaign, through which he has played a key role in pushing for legislation to give anonymity to those accused of sex offences.

 Early life

 He is the son of Greville Janner, former Labour MP, member of the House of Lords and co-founder of the Holocaust Educational Trust, and the grandson of the Labour MP and peer Barnett Janner.

 Education

-Janner was educated at University College School and Trinity Hall, Cambridge (the same alma mater as his father), where he won the Dr Cooper's Law Studentship in 1979 and graduated with an MA (Cantab.) in the subject.
-He was the President of the Cambridge Union Society and is now on its Board of Trustees.
+Janner was educated at University College School and Trinity Hall, Cambridge, where he won the Dr Cooper's Law Studentship in 1979 and graduated with an MA (Cantab.) in the subject.
+He was the President of the Cambridge Union Society and was on its Board of Trustees.
+He was subsequently a Jules Thorn scholar at the Middle Temple.

 Career

 Janner was called to the Bar in 1980 (Middle Temple) and took Silk in 2002.
+He is the consulting editor of the Criminal Appeal Reports.
+He was made a bencher of Middle Temple in 2009.
 He is known for his legal work on the Heysel Stadium disaster, the Knightsbridge Security Deposit robbery, and his work with Cliff Richard and Paul Gambaccini on the FAIR campaign, launching a petition which received over 27,000 signatures and received an official response from Parliament.